NSO-developer/nso-gitbook/development/advanced-development/developing-neds/README.md

 admin@ncs(config)# end
 ```

-### **Download the Compliant YANG models, Build, and Load the `juniper-junos_nc-gen` NED Package**
+### **Download the Compliant YANG models, Build, and Load the `juniper-junos_nc` NED Package**

-The `juniper-junos_nc-gen` NED is delivered without YANG modules, enabling populating it with device-specific YANG modules.
+The `juniper-junos_nc` NED is delivered without YANG modules, enabling populating it with device-specific YANG modules.
 The YANG modules are retrieved directly from the Junos device:

 ```bash
 $ ncs_cli -u admin -C